SaraRands/sararands-site/kap.md

 # Ketamine-Assisted Psychotherapy (KAP)

-Ketamine-assisted psychotherapy combines a low-dose ketamine experience with therapeutic support before, during, and after the session.
+**Ketamine-assisted psychotherapy combines a low-dose ketamine experience with therapeutic support before, during, and after the session.**.
 Ketamine is a legal, FDA-approved medication; in KAP, it is used off-label in low doses to support emotional processing and neuroplasticity.

-In this state, emotional pain often softens, rigid protective patterns loosen, and new neural flexibility opens up.
-For many people, this makes it easier to access feelings, memories, or possibilities that were previously out of reach through thought alone.
+Ketamine briefly creates a non-ordinary state of consciousness.
+Research suggests this altered state can interrupt rigid emotional patterns and open access to deeper feeling, memory, and meaning—--places that can be hard to reach through thinking alone.

 I didn’t enter this field expecting to work with psychedelics.
 What changed my perspective were the meaningful, often rapid shifts I saw in clients’ well-being, alongside a growing body of research supporting ketamine for treatment-resistant depression, persistent self-criticism, trauma, and meaning-related distress.